f/k/a . . .

 on the hayride - b

-You’ll find “Chinese New Year” at the HSA Einbond Renku Collection page, along with prior winners.
+You’ll find “Chinese New Year” at the HSA Einbond Renku Collection page (and the judges’ commentary), along with prior winners.
 You can learn more about shortform renku in Practical Guidelines for the Jûnichô Renku Form, by Seijo Okamoto, Master of the Haikai Sesshin, translated by William J. Higginson and Tadashi Kondô.

 ScaliaHandGesture [original Peter Smith/Boston Herald]